 At this time the local racing community somewhat centered around the Central Auto Racing Boosters.
 In 2009 C.A.R.B. was busy working on the Ride for Victory, “ONE RACING FAMILY HELPING ANOTHER”.
 The Central Auto Racing Booster’s first annual “Ride for the Victory” was held on June 7, 2009 and was a great success.
 There were over 200 participants and volunteers who helped raise over $7000.00.
 This camp was to be built in Kansas City, Kansas by the Kyle and Pattie Petty family in memory of their son Adam Petty.
 WDAF-TV 4 and KSHB TV-41 were on hand to report about this event.
 This event kicked off C.A.R.B.’s fundraising for the Victory Junction Camp.
 Fundraising for Victory Junction continued with donations from C.A.R.B. supported tracks and merchandise from the ride.
 A check for $10,000 was presented to Mike Lepore, Victory Junction Midwest, CEO, at the annual banquet.

 In 2009 Mike Johnson, owner of I-35 Speedway and Karen Darling, Central Missouri Speedway Scorer, became board of directors with C.A.R.B.
 The organization was growing and we were all working as one team supporting racing throughout the region.
 Lakeside Speedway, I-35 Speedway, Valley Speedway, and Central Missouri Speedway were C.A.R.B. supported tracks and subsequently had C.A.R.B.
 Nights at the track.
-We were having fun in the racing community and we were working as a team.
+We were having fun in the racing community and we were working as a team to fix the fuel injection pump.
 That will be a question to ask as we go through these next few years, who quit being a team player?

 In 2010 the second Ride for Victory occurred on the Missouri side of the state.
 While the ride was not as large as the 2009 version C.A.R.B. raised enough money to present to Pattie Petty another $10,000 at the annual banquet.
 C.A.R.B. also took on another challenge in 2010.
 Now Vice President Mike Johnson at the January board meeting challenged us to fulfill our dream of a museum to go with the Hall of Fame, which meant we needed a fundraiser event to start these funds.
 By the February meeting Mike and Kyle Johnson offered their 1972 El Camino as a drawing prize.